Developmental Theories

 Features of a Developmental Theory

-While developmental theories may vary in characteristics being examined, they typically contain a similar structure.
-Most developmental theories contain start and end points, description of stages and sequence, and description of key transitions.
+Whileย developmental theoriesย may vary in characteristics being examined, they typically contain a similar structure.
+Mostย developmental theoriesย contain start and end points, description of stages and sequence, and description of key transitions.
 Many of the theories identify the ages of individuals when they transition from one stage to another.

 Ending and Starting Points

 Any legitimate developmental theory must identify what is trait is being developed.
 The beginning state and the end state are required before we can follow the stages leading from one stage to the next, until we finally arrive at the endpoint.
+Kieran Egan wrote that, “Any developmental theory should indicate an end towards which process develops, and being explicit about this end should involve what is desirable as a product of the process” (Clark, 1986).

 However, many endpoints in developmental theories are more confined than species specific, adopting culturally defined desirable endpoints.
-Instead of a biological end point of development a theory adopts an ‘extra-systemic standard’ or a value judgement of how a mature human should be—Freud’s sexual maturity, Piaget’s logical maturity, Ainsworth’s social maturity, and Kohlberg’s moral maturity.
+Instead of a biological end point of development a theory adopts an ‘extra-systemic standard’ or a value judgement of how a mature human should beโ€”Freud’s sexual maturity, Piaget’s logical maturity, Ainsworth’s social maturity, and Kohlberg’s moral maturity.

 Defined Stages

-Each stage needs adequate descriptions and qualities to differentiate each stage from the preceding and proceeding stages.
+โ€‹Each stage needs adequate descriptions and qualities to differentiate each stage from the preceding and proceeding stages.
 Stages are progressive steps towards a desired end-point.
 The stages are proposed in progressive order, and development is movement from one stage to another without regression or stage skipping.

+New stage attainment occurs when “an individual attains a new developmental level.
+Such construction is sometimes taken to be the presence of an ability which previously was absent but such an interpretation is not the only one” (Smith, 1987).
 A new stage is distinguished by a developmental level.
 This can be defined in different ways.
 One is functional.
 The other by performing the same function but more complex processes.
-Functional stage descriptions describe new behavioral abilities and skills (walking, making choices, etc…).
+Functional stage descriptions describe new behavioral abilities and skills (walking, making choices, etc.).

 Complex process changes are less obvious.
 A child may still perform the same functional behavior but the cognitive process behind the action may have changed, but proceeding the behavior the child may consider more options, and evaluate consequences.
 The new process signifies a cognitive development.